programerz30/Sentaurus-TCAD-MOSFET/README.md

 *This work was completed as part of the Synopsys Sentaurus TCAD Summer Training Program 2026.*
 *All TCAD scripts and results are original work by Kevin Jacob, ECE Dept., MBCET Trivandrum.*
+*Simulation scripts written for Synopsys Sentaurus TCAD (W-2024.09-SP1).*
+*Sentaurus is proprietary software by Synopsys Inc. — only the input* *command files authored by the contributor are published here.*